-However, to provide a degree of certainty, we have agreed that the current trail arrangements will continue to apply through to the end of August 2022.
+However, to provide a degree of certainty, we have agreed that the current trial arrangements will continue to apply through to the end of 2022.

 All colleagues should have agreed their hybrid working arrangements with their line manager and commenced their agreed level of campus working.
 UCD meetings should begin to transition back to in-person unless there are compelling reasons to retain a virtual format.

 The development of local models for hybrid working should be guided by the following principles

 - We are a campus-based organisation that is people-centric.